 For example, if you have 10 users on a machine and they are all defined as Attended Robots in Orchestrator, then 10 Attended licenses are consumed.
 If you have the same user defined on 10 different machines, then only 1 license is consumed.

 The Attended page displays all the usernames that have been defined as Robots in Orchestrator, along with the last login time, the number of machines they are assigned to and if the users are currently connected.
 Lastly, a list of all the Robots defined on a specific username can be displayed, by clicking the View Robots button.

-The Attended Concurrent page displays all the usernames that have been connected as Robots to Orchestrator, along with the last login time, the number of machines it is assigned to and if the Robot is licensed.
+The Attended Multiuser page displays all the usernames that have been connected as Robots to Orchestrator, along with the last login time, the number of machines it is assigned to and if the Robot is licensed.
 Lastly, a list of all the Robots defined on a specific username can be displayed, by clicking the View Robots button.

 Regardless of the type of Attended license you have, it is possible to run Attended Robots offline for a specified number of hours.
 This means that Robots do not lose their licenses if, for any reason, they lose their connection to Orchestrator.
 This parameter is configurable from the tenant Settings page.

 On a specific tenant, it is possible to have only one type of license: Attended Named User OR Attended Multiuser.

 The Studio or StudioX license works similar to the Attended license, however, it only grants you access to connect your Studio or StudioX to Orchestrator.
 The right to use Studio is granted by a local license, or by connecting it to Orchestrator.

 If Studio or StudioX is licensed locally, no additional license is consumed from Orchestrator's license pool as long as you selected the External license check box when you created the Robot in Orchestrator.
 For Automation Cloud, locally licenses are no longer available, you can read more about it here